HWS Short-Term J-Term Faculty-Led Program

 Jack Harris is a professor in the Sociology department.
-He is an experienced Program Director who has led semester long programs to England, Vietnam, Italy, and Ireland.
-He also directed two three week social entrepreneurship programs to Panama and Ghana in 2015 and 2018.
+He is an experienced program director who has led semester-long programs to England, Vietnam, Italy, and Ireland.
+He also directed two short-term social entrepreneurship programs to Panama and Ghana in 2015 and 2018.
 He has received the Faculty Award for Community Service and the Engaged Faculty Award from the Center for Civic Engagement and Service Learning at Hobart and William Smith Colleges.
-Professor Harris is also the Director of the ASIANetwork Luce grant that uses community-based research and service-learning as its pedagogies in support on field-based environmental projects in Asia.
+Professor Harris is also the Director of the ASIANetwork Luce grant that uses community-based research and service-learning as pedagogies in support on field-based environmental projects in Asia.

 II.
 PROGRAM DATES & LOGISTICS

 Travel Dates: December 27, 2020 – January 17, 2021 (approximate)